ycheng22/ycheng22.github.io/_pages/about.md

 Certificates
 ======
-* Chartered Financial Analyst (CFA), level 1
+* Chartered Financial Analyst (CFA) level 1, Dec 2019
-* Financial Risk Manager (FRM), part 1
+* Financial Risk Manager (FRM) part 1, Oct 2020
+* AWS Cloud Practitioner, Aug 2022

 Work experience
 ======
-* University of University: Research Assistant, May 2017 - Present
+* University of University: Research Assistant, May 2017 - May 2022
   * Developed Python code to retrieve phase of protein from X-ray data by iterative direct phasing method
   * Programmed script to run code on cluster, improved convergence rate by employing data weighting strategy
   * Extended this method to proteins with low solvent (<65%) by employing non-crystallographic symmetry (NCS)